nautilus-cyberneering/git-queue/README.md

 It requires to enable only fast forward merges.

-Works on Linux, macOS and Windows [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources)
+It works on Linux, macOS and Windows [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources)

 Sample workflow: